 For more about glove strategies, see What are the best gloves for winter backpacking?

 Real-life situation: You reach the summit and begin to set up camp.
 Your hands and gloves are wet with sweat and the wind increases to 15 mph with gusts up to 20 mph and the temperature has dropped to 10º F. The wind chill is now around –9º F. You are not in immediate danger of frostbite (see chart), but in the time it takes to set up your tent, your fingers are getting painfully cold.
 To stay comfortable you must get out of the cold quickly and switch out of your hiking clothes and layer up with fresh camp clothes.
-The best solution is to first put on a dry pair of gloves or waterproof thermal gloves to protect your hands, set up your tent and throw your pack inside to anchor the tent, stake out the windward side, and climb into the tent to change clothing (layer up) and warm-up.
+The best solution is to first put on a dry pair of gloves or waterproof thermal gloves to protect your hands, set up your tent and throw your pack inside to anchor the tent and climb into the tent to change clothing (layer up) and warm-up.
 Then come out and finish setting up the tent, build a snow wall if necessary, dig your cooking pit, make a hot water bottle, etc.

 Important Sleeping Bag and Mattress Requirements